chaotive/primal-frenzy/bootstrap-project/README.md

-# Sample Project #
+# Bootstrap Project #

-To be used as bootstrap for Chaotive Framework.
+To be used as bootstrap for Chaotive Framework projects.

 ## Usage ##